Katharine Smith Reynolds: Legacy

 After her death, J. Edward Johnston created a memorial for his late wife—originally located behind one of Katharine's local creations, the Reynolda Presbyterian Church—called the Katharine Johnston Memorial Circle.
 Johnston intended for Katharine, and himself eventually, to be interred at the site; however, her son Dick insisted her grave remain at Salem Cemetery where she was buried beside her first husband.
 The principle piece of the memorial, an obelisk made of Mt.
 Airy granite, presently resides in front of R.J.
 Reynolds High School, next to Hawthorne Rd.
 At the base of the monument is a statement of contemporary pastor Rev. Lilly: KATHARINE SMITH JOHNSTON.
 To her was given the vision of life in its larger meaning; She wrought with understanding heart for a greater future for mankind; All that love and labor for this cause rise up and call her blessed; ANNO DOMINI MCMXXIV."

+After Reynolds died in 1924, the estate was held in trust until 1934 when Katharine and R.J's daughter Mary and Mary's husband Charles Babcock Sr acquired Reynolda House.
+They worked to modernize the estate and eventually donated much of the land for an art museum opened in 1967.

 An honors scholarship and a dormitory exists in her name at the University of North Carolina at Greensboro.
 Known as the Katharine Smith Reynolds Scholarship, it grants honor student recipients funding for community service involvement as well as internship and study abroad programs and opportunities.

-In 2016, the Kimpton Hotel in Winston-Salem, North Carolina opened a restaurant named after Katharine called The Katharine Brasserie and Bar.
+In 2016, the Kimpton Hotel in Winston-Salem, North Carolina, opened a restaurant named after Katharine called The Katharine Brasserie and Bar.